-Over the course of teaching classes at Frog Legs Kids Culinary Academy, I have learned that children have so much pride when showing off something they have created.
-And they donāt have to be involved in every step of the process for them to feel that sense of pride.
-Whether they are doing a little or a lot, participating in the creation of a feast makes a big difference for them.
+Over the course of teaching classes at Frog Legs Kids Culinary Academy, I have learned that children take great pride in showing off something they have created.
+And they donāt have to be involved in every step of the process for them to feel proud of their contribution..
+Whether they are doing a little or a lot, participating in the creation of a festive holiday meal adds to the specialness of the occasion.Ā

 A few tips: